Inside the Powerful Rise of 5Point Nation Crips (5PN) in Detroit

 • Reported disruptions of lawful or public meetings

-• Small-scale narcotics possesion or distribution
+• Small-scale narcotics possession or distribution

 For definitions of terminology related to activity, conduct, demographics, gang-related terms, identifiers, and classifications used on this page, refer to the site glossary.